-The Milton and Lillian Peck School of the Arts offers the Master of Fine Arts in Cinematic Arts, an interdisciplinary degree program encompassing graduate studies in film and dance.
+The Peck School of the Arts offers a Master of Fine Arts in Cinematic Arts, an interdisciplinary degree program encompassing graduate studies in film and dance.
 The curricula in this program include intensive professional training in an individual performance area plus significant interdisciplinary experience in related performance and scholarly fields.
 All curricula are dedicated to maintaining the most rigorous professional and artistic standards in their disciplines.

 The programs currently offered are: film and video production in the Department of Film, Video, Animation and New Genres; and choreography and performance in the Department of Dance.

 The curricula offered in the program are designed for serious and talented students who are preparing for careers as professionals in the performing arts or as artist-teachers in advanced training programs.
 Admission to the programs is highly selective, and all curricula include extensive practical performance experience.

 The Helene Zelazo Center for the Performing Arts is the premier performance home for the Peck School of the Arts.
 It includes the 759-seat Helen Bader Concert Hall, a 3,200 square foot rehearsal room, numerous small ensemble practice rooms, and the Mary L. Nohl Art Galleries.